THE TOTH LABORATORY

 The evolution of eusociality from solitary life is considered one of the major transitions in evolution.
 We study how this transition occurred in Hymenoptera (bees and wasps) using genomic approaches, seeking to answer: 1) What types of genetic changes accompany a major transition in evolution—changes in gene number, sequence, or regulation?
 2) Are these changes relatively minor or large-scale?
 3) Are there shared, core sets of genes (i.e. a “genetic toolkit”) or are there many genetic avenues to eusocial life?

-EVOLUTION AND MECHANISMS OF SOCIAL BEHAVIOR
+MECHANISMS OF SOCIAL BEHAVIOR

 Animal behavior stems from genetic and environmental influences over the lifetime of an organism.
 Social bees and wasps are an especially attractive model for studying the roles of genetics, epigenetics, and the social environment in shaping behavior.
 We study the mechanisms and evolution of several fascinating, complex behaviors such as maternal care, division of labor, aggression, and individual differences in behavior.